Rubi-Tomeu/Path-Flyer/README.md

 Some key features of Path-Flyer are:

-- It has a complete and validated model of the Asctec Hummingbird Quadrotor.
+- It has a complete and experimentally validated model of the Asctec Hummingbird Quadrotor.

 - Wind disturbance and noise on the measured states are modeled and can be customized.